-The name was changed to St. Ives after the body of St. Ivo was found near here in 1001.
-A local farmer ploughing his fields unearthed a stone coffin, which was identified confidently by church authorities as that of St. Ivo, a native of the town.
+The name was changed to St Ives after the body of St Ivo was found near here in AD 1001.
+A local farmer ploughing his fields unearthed a stone coffin, which was identified confidently by church authorities as that of St Ivo, a native of the town.

-For 5 years between 1631 and 1636 Oliver Cromwell lived in St. Ives, where he attempted to make a go of being a yeoman farmer.
+For 5 years between 1631 and 1636, Oliver Cromwell lived in St Ives, where he attempted to make a go of being a yeoman farmer.
 A minor inheritance relieved Cromwell of the need to till the soil, and he moved to Ely.
 Despite this, the town retains a strong identity with Cromwell.
 A statue of the Lord Protector stands in the Market Place.

-The Norris Museum on The Broadway tells the story of the no-longer extant county of Huntingdonshire.
+The Norris Museum on The Broadway tells the story of the no-longer-extant county of Huntingdonshire.
 See museum details here.

-Don't confuse this St. Ives with the larger town of the same name in Cornwall!
-We do, however, have an article on St. Ives, Cornwall, as well...
+Don't confuse this St Ives with the coastal town of the same name in Cornwall!
+We do, however, have an article on St Ives, Cornwall, as well...

-Address: St Ives,
+Address: St Ives, Cambridgeshire, England

 Attraction Type: Town

 OS: TL311 721